ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 Don't add me to friends randomly, I add only people I know at least a bit.
 Do not add me if you plan to never talk to me again, and I delete people that are offline for +14 days and I don't know that much.
 I'll re-add you if you reach out tho! <3

 I am an artist working mostly with 2D art and animation!
-Please don't ask for free drawings, I have enough work on my head, sobs.
-I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!
+I'd love to draw something on your straw.page if you're in any fandoms I'm in!

 ˚₊· ͟͟͞͞➳❥ INT! - I don't mind anyone interacting with me, as long as they are not apart of my DNI list or just look for a fight.
 I will treat you as equal no matter your age, but please don't act weird about it.
 I might be too scared to talk to you if I find you cooler than me, haha----- ૮(˶╥︿╥)ა, but don't worry about reaching out to me!
 I love talking and when I'll get used to you I can talk about any topic, hshshs!